10 Major Reasons: Why Students Need to Study Marketing

 10. Marketing Is an Integral Part of EVERYTHING

 Marketing is not something that only concerns salesmen and medical reps.
-Whether you become an electrician, plumber, carpenter, teacher, engineer, or a doctor, you’ll benefit from it.
+Whether you become an electrician, plumber, carpenter, teacher, engineer, or doctor, you’ll benefit from it.
 That’s the bottom line!

 BIO: Elizabeth Skinner has three major passions: marketing, learning, and writing.
 Her blog posts usually target students.
 Elizabeth is convinced that college is the most important period in life when people should discover themselves.